emanuele-scarsella/docker-postgresql-multiple-databases/README.md

             - POSTGRES_USER: myapp
             - POSTGRES_PASSWORD:

+### Custom user and password for each database

+If you need to use a custom user and password for each database, you can do it by adding the `POSTGRES_USER_<uppercase database name>` and `POSTGRES_PASSWORD_<uppercase database name>` environment variables:

+    myapp-postgresql:
+        image: postgres:9.6.2
+        volumes:
+            - ../docker-postgresql-multiple-databases:/docker-entrypoint-initdb.d
+        environment:
+            - POSTGRES_MULTIPLE_DATABASES: db1,db2
+            - POSTGRES_USER: myapp
+            - POSTGRES_PASSWORD:
+            - POSTGRES_USER_DB1: myapp_db1
+            - POSTGRES_PASSWORD_DB1:
+            - POSTGRES_USER_DB2: myapp_db2
+            - POSTGRES_PASSWORD_DB2:

 ### Non-standard database names

 If you need to use non-standard database names (hyphens, uppercase letters etc), quote them in `POSTGRES_MULTIPLE_DATABASES`: